 Flax, also known as linseed, is a fiber crop that has long been used for manufacturing household linens.
 Flax seeds are harvested from the flax plant itself.
 Flax seeds come in a number of varieties, that of which all contain the same nutritional value, with the exception of yellow flax seeds.
 Flaxseeds are widely used for their nutritional value, and also used to produce a form of vegetable oil that is considered to be one of the oldest commercial oils in production.
-According to, Wikipedia, the culinary uses for flax seeds range from roasted to being milled for breads.
-Flax seeds Is packed full of nutritional value, such as, Omega-3 fatty acid, fiber, protein, vitamin B1, manganese, magnesium, phosphorus, selenium, vitamin B6, iron, potassium, copper, and zinc.
+According to, Wikipedia, the culinary uses for flax seeds range from roasted to being milled for bread.
+Flax seeds are packed full of nutritional value, such as Omega-3 fatty acid, fiber, protein, vitamin B1, manganese, magnesium, phosphorus, selenium, vitamin B6, iron, potassium, copper, and zinc.

 The Benefits of Flax Seeds

 Even if you don’t live by a strict gluten-free diet, doesn’t mean that consuming some gluten-free options isn’t a good choice.
 The healthier choices you make, the better your overall health will be.
 Flax seeds are a great alternative to traditional grains and can be used as a substitute in cooking and baking.
 Flax seeds are a natural replacement for gluten-filled grains.
 Flax seeds can be ground and used alone or combined with coconut flour for baking and cooking.